-The Baraka Youth Association wants to extend its work with adults, with particular emphasis on healthy living and eating, learning new skills, and exploring the arts and drama.
+The Baraka Community Association wants to extend its work with adults, with particular emphasis on healthy living and eating, learning new skills, and exploring the arts and drama.
 We also want to help young people aged 16 to 25 years old (the age beyond which they are no longer eligible to use the educational support available to school age children and young people) and need to move on into youth provision in the area.
 To facilitate both these objectives, we continue to fundraise in the short- to medium-term to employ an Adult & Youth Services worker.
 In the study support and mentoring, we want to expand our work with children and young people who have special needs to enable them to integrate to other children and young people outside mainstream education.
 We are also aiming to run short courses and seminars on health, fitness, employment, training, parenting, English classes and British knowledge for those applying to become British citizens.
-Young people requested the planning / implementation of British Swedish youth exchange, which young will lead with the support of staff, volunteers and trustees.

 Giving adults and children more opportunities to express themselves creatively.
-Baraka Community Association is exploring more partnership approaches with other local and/or like-minded organisations for the benefit of its beneficiaries and wider society in general.
+Baraka Community is exploring more partnership approaches with other local and/or like-minded organisations for the benefit of its beneficiaries and wider society in general.